yuhkulele/X-Ray-Pneumonia-Image-Classification/README.md

 ![ConfusionFinal](Images/ConfMat.png)

 If we were to continue to improve this model, our next steps would be to address overfitting and try increasing image resolution.
 We could try adding more regularization or dropout layers to hopefully improve this model's ability to predict on unseen data.
 Additionally, we could better train our model given more data or with higher quality data.
 Our model is trained on images of 64 x 64 resolution.
-Increasing resolution could provide more details for the model to learn from at the cost of computational cost.
+Increasing resolution could provide more details for the model to learn from at the cost of computational time.
 Our training data set consisted of 4,173 images.
 One way to better train our model is to provide more data to our model through further image augmentation or additional X-ray images.

 ## Conclusion